A FAIR LOCAL RATES BASE

 Victorians need a progressive local government rating system that equitably funds council services while fostering sustainable community and economic development.

 Our existing rating system is far from ideal and fails to achieve these goals.
-Currently, owner-occupiers are penalised with flat charges to the benefit of wealthier landholders and speculators.
+Currently, owner-occupiers are penalised with regressive flat charges to the benefit of wealthier landholders and speculators who have a greater capacity to pay.

-Prosper proposes that rates should be levied on the value of land only (Site Value), and not on the property’s total value (Capital Improved Value).
+Prosper believes that rates should be levied on the value of land only (Site Value), and not on the property’s total value (Capital Improved Value).
+This would improve the fairness and progressivity of rates, reduce rates (and increase property values) for the majority of ratepayers, and unburden those who want to improve their properties from additional rates.